Terms and conditions

 2.1 Who we are.
 We are Bestway National Chemists Limited, a company registered in England and Wales, trading as Well and Well Pharmacy.
 Our company registration number is 09225457 and our registered office is at Merchants Warehouse Castle Street, Castlefield, Manchester, M3 4LZ.
 Our registered VAT number is 146295159.
 The Superintendent Pharmacist for this pharmacy is Janice Perkins, GPhC registration number 2028447.

 2.4 How we may contact you.
-If we have to contact you we will usually do so by using our live chat facility or by emailing you at the email address you provided to us when you registered.
+If we have to contact you we will usually do so by using our chat facility or by emailing you at the email address you provided to us when you registered.
 We may also contact you by telephone or by post using the contact details you provided to us when you registered.

 3. How to register for and use our services

 3.2.
 You must provide all details that we request during the registration process to use our services.
-From the point at which you nominate us as your pharmacy, all prescriptions issued by your GP surgery will be sent to this pharmacy for dispensing.
+From the point at which you nominate us as your pharmacy, all prescriptions issued by your GP surgery will be sent to our distance selling pharmacy for dispensing.
 You can change your nominated pharmacy at any time by contacting your GP surgery.
 Your nominated pharmacy will also change automatically if, at any time, you ask another pharmacy to request a prescription on your behalf.

 3.3 How we will accept your order.
 Our acceptance of your order will take place when we notify you that we have accepted it, at which point a contract will come into existence between you and us.